 You are here

 The Post-Baccalaureate Certificate (PBC) is a one-year graduate and professional preparation program designed for students with an undergraduate degree and prior studio art experience.
-The PBC provides a focused experience to dive deeply into an area of studio investigation within twelve areas of study.
-Twelve areas of study includes Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing and Painting, Fibers, Functional Objects, Image and Narrative, Metals, Photography, Sculptural Practice, and Wood.
+The PBC provides a focused experience to dive deeply into an area of studio investigation within twelve majors.
+Twelve majors includes Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing and Painting, Fibers, Functional Objects, Image and Narrative, Metals, Photography, Sculptural Practice, and Wood.
 Students access to the wealth of facilities and resources at OCAC and dedicated faculty mentors along with a rich mix of classes.
-The PBC program can be pursued part-time as long as the 30 credits are completed within two years.
+The PBC program can be pursued part-time as long as the 30 credits are completed within one and a half years.

 Why do students pursue the PBC?